 2021 Year in Review

-2021 was a great year for getting some hiking stuff accomplished!
+2021 was a great year for getting some hiking goals done!
 I wasn’t so much about reaching a specific mileage tally or total elevation gain this time.
-Instead, my focus was more about knocking a few significant things off my list.
-My biggest goal for the year was to get all lower 48 states west…
+Instead, my focus was more about knocking off a few big things from my list.
+My biggest goal for the year was to get all lower 48 states…

 From One Extreme to the Other in the Lower 48